Nada To See Here. Move On.

 Not mindful as yet that his greatness was cast

-To die in the north from the Arctic’s cold blast
+To die in the Arctic from an arctic cold blast

 The curse of Hog’s Back; an Isthmus scourge